 The Board of Directors oversees Open Rights Group's work, which includes staffing, fundraising and responsibility for policy.

-Owen Blacker runs a technical team at an ad agency by day and by night works for a handful of Internet-related groups pressing for social and political change.
-As well as working with the Open Rights Group, he is a director of mySociety Ltd and a trustee of UK Citizens’ Online Democracy, the charity that runs it.
-He also helped found FaxYourMP.com and NO2ID and used to co-ordinate Stand.org.uk.
-He can usually be found wasting what he laughably calls “free time” playing with Flickr and contributing to the Wikipedia projects, which might explain why he still hasn't got round to making himself a website, though he does now have a poorly-maintained blog and occasionally writes on Medium.
+Owen is a technologist at an ad agency by day and by night works for a handful of Internet-related groups pressing for social and political change.
+In addition, Owen is a director of mySociety and a trustee of the charity that runs it.
+He helped found NO2ID and FaxYourMP and used to co-ordinate Stand.org.uk.
+He can usually be found wasting what he laughably calls “free time” contributing to the Wikipedia projects, which might explain why he still hasn't got round to making himself a website, though he does now have a a poorly-maintained blog and occasionally writes on Medium.

 James is a technologist.
 He has worked on the UK Internet scene since before the web was invented as developer, systems administrator, technical director or CTO for a number of top UK ISPs, service providers and media companies.
 James is recognized as an e-democracy pioneer having co-founded the UK's most successful e-democracy project, volunteer-run service: FaxYourMP.
 He is the co-founder of mySociety.org and TheyWorkForYou.com and serves as the Chairman and director of their parent registered charity: UK Citizens Online Democracy.
 James has been active in numerous multi award-winning online campaigning organisations, such as the anti internet snooping bill project: Stand.
 He volunteers for Greenpeace and Friends of the Earth and is a board member of the NO2ID campaign.
 Currently for a day job James is Executive Director and Chief Architect of the e-commerce software as a service company, Venda, which he co-founded.
 Here he provides market leading on-demand, global e-commerce capabilities on a fully managed basis to more than 200 of the world's most significant and successful retailers.
 For fun, he runs the UK's finest boutique chocolate shop, Paul A Young Fine Chocolates, with his business partner.

 Simon Phipps is a technologist, writer and digital rights advocate.
-He is the founder of Europe's first public open source project incubator, Public Software CIC, and of open source policy and practice as well as a director at the Open Source Initiative (OSI), the non-profit organisation responsible for stewardship of the Open Source Definition and the canonical list of open source licenses.
-He was previously head of open source at Sun Microsystems and a founder of IBM’s Java business unit.
-He has been widely involved in standardisation activities, including as a founding director of the Open Mobile Alliance and as one of the Sun executives sponsoring the donation of resources to OASIS to create Open Document Format (ODF).
+He is the founder of Europe's first public open source project incubator, Public Software CIC, and of open source policy and practice consultancy Meshed Insights Ltd. He volunteers widely on digital rights matters, including as a director of The Document Foundation (home of the LibreOffice software suite).
+He was previously head of open source and standards at Sun Microsystems and a founder of IBM’s Java business unit, among other industry roles.
+He has been involved in a number of standardisation activities, including as a founding director of the Open Mobile Alliance and as one of the Sun executives sponsoring the donation of resources to OASIS to create Open Document Format (ODF).
 He is a Fellow of the British Computer Society as well as an Open Forum Fellow.
-Find more at his Wild Webmink page
+Find more at his personal web page.